swiftype/swiftype-autocomplete-jquery/README.md

 Now that you have more data for each autocomplete item, you'll want to customize the item rendering function to make use of it.

-To do this, you'll want to write a custom rendering function.
 The default rendering function is shown below:

 	var defaultRenderFunction = function(item, config) {
 		return '<p class="title">' + item['title'] + '</p>';
 	};

+The additional fields are available as keys in the item dictionary.
 You could customize this to make use of the `url` field as follows:

 	var customRenderFunction = function(item, config) {
 		var out = '<p class="title">' + item['title'] + '</p>';